Floris/blog/readme.md

 BUGS:

-- Algolia won't update it's db when the post is updated.
+- Algolia won't update it's db when a post is updated.